By Staff Writer

-- Demonstrate the long term security based on the organization’s commitment to developing their competence as an employee.
+- Demonstrate a long-term commitment to including Native Americans based on the organization’s efforts to develop their competence as an employee.
 Talk about the knowledge and skills the recruit can acquire in the job role that best suits them.
-The support they will receive in carrying out their responsibilities and promotion opportunities.
+Emphasize the support they will receive in carrying out their responsibilities and promotion opportunities.
 Emphasize how the competencies they acquire will be an investment in their future and the opportunities available to build on them.
 Leave them with the message that their material possessions may come and go, but your goal (and be honest about this) is to equip them with competencies that no one can ever take away—That makes what your organization has to offer one of the best investments you can make in them as an employee.

-- 10. Unless absolutely necessary for the job role, avoid requiring Native people to take any kind of standardize test as part of the selection process.
+- Unless absolutely necessary for the job role, avoid requiring Native people to take any kind of standardized test as part of the selection process.
 Native people are very sensitive to such tests and the role they have played in denying those before them opportunities to gain access to education and jobs.
-All too often the skills and competencies required in the job role do not require testing to measure applicant qualifications.
+All too often the skills and competencies required for the job role do not require testing to measure applicant qualifications.
 The alternatives should be used as often as necessary.